Marcoussis: Recent times

-Since 2002, the field of Bellejame in the east of the commune, abandoned for decades, saw the building of the CNR (National Centre of Rugby), where the French team trains.
+Since 2002, the field of Bellejame to the east of the commune, abandoned for decades, saw the building of the CNR (National Centre of Rugby), where the French team trains.

-The Kleber Accords were signed at the CNR in January 2003 between the government of Côte d'Ivoire and the rebels of North.
+The Kleber Accords were signed at the CNR in January 2003 between the government of Côte d'Ivoire and the rebels of the North.

-On 29 July 2007, for the first time, the town was the departure for the 20th stage of the 2007 Tour de France.
+On 29 July 2007, for the first time, the town was the departure place for the 20th stage of the 2007 Tour de France.